 NNPHI is utilizing a Smartsheet Online System for the proposal submission process.
-Submit your proposal and all additional documents through the links provided below.
+Submit your notice of intent to apply, proposal, and all additional documents through the links provided below.
 If you have any technical difficulties or questions, please contact Rocky Block rblock@nnphi.org.

-1. Submit proposal and required attachments by 11:59 pm ET on Monday, August 7, 2023.
+Submit proposal and required attachments by 11:59 pm ET on Monday, August 7, 2023.
 Click HERE to submit via the NNPHI Smartsheet system.